<aside> <img src="/icons/list_gray.svg" alt="/icons/list_gray.svg" width="40px" /> Home | Research Aims | My journey

 Untitled

-An exciting direction of ML in genomics is in studying genetic switches called enhancers, short DNA fragments that when activated signal to the cell to create certain proteins.
-Several exciting ML models have been developed and interpreted in an effort to learn more about the sequence features and their inter-dependencies (collectively termed syntax or grammar) that drive enhancer activity [], including ML models that can be used to design cell type specific enhancers [].
-Defining the mechanistic roles of enhancer features during development and in tissues with complex patterns of expression remains a substantial challenge.
+An exciting direction for ML in genomics is in studying genetic switches called enhancers.
+Enhancers are short DNA fragments that, when activated, signal to the cell to create certain proteins.
+Several exciting ML models have been developed and interpreted in an effort to learn more about the sequence features and their inter-dependencies (collectively termed syntax or grammar) that drive enhancer activity [].
+These include models that can be used to design cell type [] or tissue specific enhancers [], a particular exciting application with implications in synthetic biology.
+Despite this, defining the mechanistic roles of enhancer features during development or in tissues with complex patterns of expression remains a substantial challenge.

 To take the above aim a step further, we can also ask questions about the roles that these enhancers and other regulatory elements (REs) play in coordinating what exactly a given cell does.
 Much work has been done to develop gene regulatory network (GRNs) models of biological systems, but linking these GRNs to the CPs, and other phenotypes, remains a challenge.